 Getting your crowd behind your fund.

-Last weekend saw the start of Frome Town's crowdfund appeal and after 10 days they are halfway towards their £20,000 target.
-Many would not have thought it possible at the start of the campaign - so let's explore how to tackle the tricky world of Crowdfunding.
+Step 4 local football club - Frome Town launched a crowdfund appeal and after 28 days they met their £20,000 target.
+Many would not have thought it possible at the start of the campaign to raise over half a seasons gate receipts in such a short space of time.
+So let's explore how to tackle the tricky world of Crowdfunding.
 Will a Crowdfunder work?